 Steps to Take in the Aftermath of a Slip and Fall

 Many store owners or managers will attempt to clean up or fix the problem that caused you to slip and fall.
 They may do this the minute you step outside to receive medical attention or seek rest back at your home.
 You or the people you are with must take immediate action after your fall to gather evidence to prove negligence.

 - Find out what caused you to slip in the first place.
 You must know precisely what you slipped on.
 Was it water, ice, an extension cord, or a greasy floor?

 - Take picture evidence of the floor, the substance that caused you to slip, and the surrounding area.

 - Talk to witnesses and gather their statements to use at a later time.
 Make sure to get their contact information.

 - Report the fall and resulting injury to the management.
 There needs to be a written record of the incident.

 - Seek medical attention immediately.
 Not only is this step vital for your recovery, but it also serves as proof that you did actually get injured.

 - Keep the shoes that you were wearing, tucked away and in the same condition that they were in when you fell.
 They may be used as evidence to prove that your footwear was not at fault.

-The last step is to contact an experienced Jacksonville slip and fall attorney at Gillette Law, P.A. to help you compile your evidence, negotiate with insurance companies, and seek out your best possible financial outcome.
+The last step is to contact an experienced Jacksonville personal injury attorney at Gillette Law, P.A. to help you compile your evidence, negotiate with insurance companies, and seek out your best possible financial outcome.
 Give us a call today at 888-366-5904 for a free consultation.